Divorce Mediation In Massachusetts

 On the other hand, most of our mediation clients learn to improve communications and adopt a more cooperative mind-set.
 They learn that it is possible to work through disagreements and understand the other person’s perspective.
 Couples that rarely compromised start to understand the benefits of problem-solving instead of dwelling on the past.
 There is less fear of the unknown as mediation clients have more input and control over what their new life will look like.

 Whereas an adversarial process rips people and families further apart, alternatives such as mediation and collaborative divorce have the power to positively influence not just the adults involved, but their children.
-With the risk of sounding overly dramatic, adopting a process such as divorce mediation or the collaborative divorce process can have a seriously positive impact on your life.
+With the risk of sounding overly dramatic, adopting a process such as a divorce mediation or the collaborative divorce process can have a seriously positive impact on your life.